fenago/Grokking-Deep-Learning/Lab_8.md

 1

-Note that when you create an embedding for several terms (such as “the cat sat”), you have multiple options if words occur multiple times.
-If the phrase was “cat cat cat,” you could either sum the vector for “cat” three times (resulting in [3,0,0,0]) or just take the unique “cat” a single time (resulting in [1,0,0,0]).
+Note that when you create an embedding for several terms (such as "the cat sat"), you have multiple options if words occur multiple times.
+If the phrase was "cat cat cat," you could either sum the vector for "cat" three times (resulting in [3,0,0,0]) or just take the unique "cat" a single time (resulting in [1,0,0,0]).
 The latter typically works better for language.